TAU-MLwell/Rubust-Model-Compression/README.md

 -model_name - The type of model to train for 'train' experiments or the type of model to compress to for 'compress' and 'kd' experiments. (lenet/mobilenetv2/resnet18/VGG16) <br/>
 <br/>
-For 'compress' and 'kd' experiments you also need to provide -large_model - The type of large model used for compression.
+For 'compress' and 'kd' experiments you also need to provide -large_model, the type of large model used for compression.
 Either resnet18 or VGG16 our avilable.
 The pretrained large models are provided in 'outputs/models' <br/>
 <br/>
 Other optional parameters are:<br/>
 -temperature(int) - Temperature for kd experiments<br/>